mCRL2org/mCRL2/doc/sphinx/source/user_manual/showcases/Automatic_document_feeder.rst

 An Automatic Document Feeder (ADF) is an important component of a copier machine.
 Its task is to feed a document to the scanner automatically, one sheet at a time.
 We have analyzed the embedded software of an ADF prototype.
-We constructed a model of the ADF in &mu;CRL and expressed seven requirements in the modal &mu;-calculus.
-Next, we used the &mu;CRL and CADP toolsets to check whether the system meets its requirements.
+We constructed a model of the ADF in µCRL and expressed seven requirements in the modal µ-calculus.
+Next, we used the µCRL and CADP toolsets to check whether the system meets its requirements.
 This analysis revealed two errors in the ADF and we proposed solutions to these problems.
 We showed that the system that incorporates these solutions, meets all of the requirements.
 Also, we